 However, it seems that all these are now a thing of the past.
 Beginning with Windows 10, Microsoft introduced a new browser to the masses.
 Dubbed as Microsoft Edge, Microsoft seems to have rekindled the browser war.
 But what are the reasons for its change of fate?
-Well, there’s plenty of them that lead to its spike in usage.
+Well, there are plenty of them that lead to its spike in usage.
 To begin with, the browser is based on the Chromium source code.

 Based on the Chromium source code, it will let you enjoy all the goodies that the chrome browser has to offer.
 So the browser, apart from its own set of features, incorporates all the useful Chrome features as well.
 On top of that, Chromium is an open-source code project, meaning its entire underlying code is available for everyone to see and act upon.

 Well, these are just some of the useful features why this is becoming everyone’s favorite, especially among Windows PC users.
 Let’s check out some of the other features that have made it a big hit among the users!

 Switching over from one browser to another is a time-consuming task.
 All the files, data, bookmarks have to be re-added.
 You can’t simply sync these settings with your account ID and bring back all the settings.
 This is possible for the same browser across different platforms, but not across cross-browsers.

 Until now.
 Microsoft Edge allows you to import data from three of the most used browsers i.e. Chrome, Firefox, and Safari.
 The first time you install and run it, it will give you the import dialog box.

 Just select your previous default browser and the type of data that needs to be imported.
 However, if you wish to skip this initially and try it at a later stage, then the feature could be accessed anytime from Settings > Profiles > Import Data.